3 Days in Istanbul: The Ultimate City Break Itinerary

 Is 3 days enough time in Istanbul?

-Yes, 3 days in Istanbul is a good starting point for first time visitors.
-It’s enough time to see the main sites and get a feel for the city but it’s not enough time to do everything.
+Yes, 3 days in Istanbul is a great introduction for first-time visitors.
+It’s enough time to see the main highlights and get a feel for the city, although you definitely won’t see everything.

 How much money is enough for 3 days in Istanbul?